diesel707/Loan-Prediction-using-Logistic-Regression/README.md

 # Loan-Prediction-using-Logistic-Regression

-The main aim of the algorithm was to identify whether or not an individual's loan will get approved based on a given dataset.
+The main aim of the algorithm was to identify whether or not an individual's loan will get approved based on a given data.

 For the algorithm, the python libraries used were :